orblivion/etherpad-lite-sandstorm/ISSUES.md

 ## SESSIONKEY path

-I have a change to set SESSIONKEY.txt at /var/SESSIONKEY.txt explicitly.
-However I realized later that this may already be fixed by the symlink within rootfs.
+I have a patch to save SESSIONKEY.txt to /var/SESSIONKEY.txt explicitly.
+However, I realized later that this may already be covered by the symlink within rootfs.

 We should remove one fix or the other.